jingtaozhan/RepCONC/README.md

 pip install . --use-feature=in-tree-build # built in-place without first copying to a temporary directory.
 ```

-## Examples
+## How to use

+RepCONC is an ease-to-use toolbox for compressing the index of any dense retrieval models.
+It jointly optimizes the dense encoders and index so that high retrieval effectiveness is obtained even with a very compact index.
+The code separates the design of dense retrieval models and the joint optimization process, so it supports any dense retrieval model no matter whether it is built-in!

-We provide examples about how to use RepCONC and JPQ to compress index for different dense retrieval models.
-These examples are helpful if you want to use RepCONC/JPQ for your dense retrieval models.
+Here are several examples about how to use RepCONC to compress index for different dense retrieval models.
+These examples are helpful if you want to use RepCONC for your dense retrieval models.
+Since RepCONC has several [built-in dense retrieval models](src/repconc/models/dense/modeling_dense.py), it can be directly used to compress the index of many dense models without any code work.
+For example:
 * [Compressing index of Sentence BERT on MS MARCO Passage Ranking](./examples/sentence-bert)
 * [Compressing index of coCondenser on MS MARCO Passage Ranking](./examples/cocondenser)
 * [Compressing index of TAS-Balanced on MS MARCO Passage Ranking](./examples/tas-balanced)

+Even if some dense retrieval models are not built-in, it is also very easy to apply RepCONC on them.
+Just make the api of model class and tokenizer consistent with the built-in ones and you are good to go.
+For example, ANCE and TCT-ColBERT-v2 have customized model definitions and tokenization.
+Here is how RepCONC compresses their indexes.
 * [Compressing index of ANCE on MS MARCO Passage Ranking](./examples/ance/msmarco-passage)
 * [Compressing index of TCT-ColBERT-v2 on MS MARCO Passage Ranking](./examples/tct-colbert/msmarco-passage)